Riccardo-Cpt/Data-mining-project/README.md

   <img src="https://github.com/Riccardo-Cpt/Images/blob/main/Boxplot_after.png" width="500" />
 </p>

-Mutual information to keep most relevant features only (300) --> random forest accuracy around 90%, no presence of overfitting for a specific dataset observed
+Mutual information to keep most relevant features only (300) --> random forest accuracy around 90%, no presence of overfitting for a specific dataset observed, meaning they are relevant in the discrimination between Asian and White ethnicities

+**Cancer genes**
+12 over these 300 genes revealed cancer specific by querying